MasWag/FalCAuN/example/kotlin/README.md

 On Linux, you can likely find suitable directory to set `JAVA_HOME` by `ls /usr/lib/jvm/`.

 ## Note
-### Installation of LTSMin with a newer spot on Linux
+### Installation of LTSMin with a newer Spot
-Some STL properties require to build LTSMin by yourself with a newer library.
+Some STL properties require building LTSMin by yourself with a newer library.
-For example, commented out line in `stlList` in [simglucose2.kts](./simglucose2.kts) applies.
+For example, the commented-out line in `stlList` in [simglucose2.kts](./simglucose2.kts) applies.
-It is because of a bug in spot, LTSMin internally uses.
+It is because of a bug in Spot, which LTSMin internally uses.

-First, install spot using https://spot.lre.epita.fr/install.html as a reference (If you uses an older distribution, you should specify an older version of spot like `spot=2.11.6.0-1`).
+First, install Spot using https://spot.lre.epita.fr/install.html as a reference.
+(If you use an older distribution, you should specify an older version of Spot like `spot=2.11.6.0-1`)

 Then build LTSMin following https://github.com/Meijuh/ltsmin/tree/v3.1.0-beta2.